USS Windlass: 1950–1952

 After leaving the shipyard, Windlass conducted diving operations off Cape Charles, Virginia before she proceeded to Saint Thomas, U.S. Virgin Islands, to assist in rigging YC-1060 for technical tests.
 On 14 February 1952, Windlass, towing YC-1010, got underway for Norfolk.
 Two days later, while the salvage ship and her charge were en route to their destination, an explosion occurred in Windlass port engine crankcase, injuring one man and starting a fire.
 After the crew extinguished the blaze with no further damage, Windlass proceeded the remainder of the way to Norfolk on one engine.
 After arrival, both of Windlass engines were inspected carefully and again overhauled.

 In March, April, and May 1952, Windlass operated at Roosevelt Roads, Puerto Rico, rigging test targets for demolition experiments.
 In addition, she set off the charges and retrieved underwater models before returning to Norfolk, again towing YC-1010.
-The ship continued her association with ordnance-related projects that summer, surveying a mooring site; and mooring underwater explosive barges and (ex-SS-428) in Chesapeake Bay at the mouth of the Patuxent River for the Naval Ordnance Laboratory (NOL), Solomons, Maryland.
+The ship continued her association with ordnance-related projects that summer, surveying a mooring site; and mooring underwater explosive barges and (ex-SS-428) in the Chesapeake Bay at the mouth of the Patuxent River for the Naval Ordnance Laboratory (NOL), Solomons, Maryland.
 During July and August, the ship set off some of the charges involved in NOL's testing program.

 Windlass then sailed to Cape Fear, North Carolina, later that summer and surveyed the area around the sunken YSD-68.
 A hurricane caused a brief change in plans, however, as the salvage ship shifted briefly to Charleston to avoid it.
 On 29 September, Windlass began dragging the bottom with a "hawk" anchor and, on 6 October, located the self-propelled seaplane wrecking derrick on the bottom, upside down.
 Despite a period of "unusually adverse weather" and what Windlass command history termed "the usual salvage job setbacks," Windlass raised YSD-68 early in November.
 The bad weather during that period had meant frequent interruptions to put into the nearest port, Southport, North Carolina.